Ontelaunee Township, Pennsylvania: Current government and school district

 The area is served by the Schuylkill Valley School District.

-Emergency services are provided by the Northern Berks Regional Police Department, Union Fire Company of Leesport, and Schuylkill Valley EMS all of which are dispatched by the Berks County Communications Center.
+Emergency services are provided by the Northern Berks Regional Police Department, Union Fire Company of Leesport, and Northern Berks EMS all of which are dispatched by the Berks County Communications Center.

 Transportation

 As of 2021, there were 37.29 mi of public roads in Ontelaunee Township, of which 16.82 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 20.47 mi were maintained by the township.

 U.S. Route 222 is the most prominent highway serving Ontelaunee Township.
 It follows a southwest-northeast alignment across the southeastern portion of the township.
 U.S. Route 222 Business begins at US 222 and heads southward in the southeastern corner of the township.
 Pennsylvania Route 61 follows Pottsville Pike along a northwest-southeast alignment across the western portion of the township.
 Finally, Pennsylvania Route 73 follows Lake Shore Drive northeastward from PA 61 across the central portion of the township.